Von Willebrand Disease (VWD)

 as aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.
 These

 can cause bleeding in children with VWD.
-Ask your child's healthcare provider for
+Ask your child's health care provider for

 a

-list of medicines and supplements to avoid.
+list of medicines and supplements to stay away from.

 - Discourage your child from taking part

-provider about what sports and activities are safe.
+child's health care provider about what sports and activities are safe.

 - Have your child wear a medical